Women’s Leadership Training

 Why Leadership Training for Women?

 In today’s rapidly changing culture, women have unique needs that require a varied and perceptive approach to ministry.
 No matter what their season of life, they need opportunities to grow spiritually, emotionally, and intellectually.
 Because of their strategic involvement in the home, workplace, and community, women are able to contribute significantly in reaching our world for Christ.
-Women are key to God’s plan for evangelism and discipleship.
+Women are crucial to God’s plan for evangelism and discipleship.

-Equipping leaders to meet these varied and growing needs is key to reaching the individual woman in our churches and communities.
+Equipping leaders to meet these varied and growing needs is key to reaching the individual women in our churches and communities.
 Women currently serving in leadership positions within the church are acutely aware of their need for more training and for additional leaders to help in the ministry.
 A recent survey was taken among 61 New England women leaders, representing all New England states and 54 churches.
 When asked what their top need was in regard to serving in the local church, leadership training and leadership recruitment ranked highest.

 This Training is For: